Dogs That Don’t Shed: 21 Low-Shedding Breeds You’ll Love

 The Lowchen is another long-haired hypoallergenic dog breed.
 Named after its mane and plumed tail, its name means “little lion” in German.
 A descendant of the Barbichons, the same ancient line that gave us other hypoallergenic dogs like the Maltese and Bichon Frise, Lowchens were extremely popular amongst the nobles of Spain, Germany, and Russia.
 They can even be spotted in numerous historical artworks.

-How To Minimize Shedding In Dogs
+How to Minimize Shedding in Dogs

 While it is impossible for a dog to not shed at all, certain dogs, such as most dogs that are hypoallergenic, have what are considered non-shedding coats.
 Shedding is a natural process for dogs.
 It helps them get rid of old, damaged hair and make room for new hair that is shiny and healthy.
 Hypoallergenic dogs with non-shedding coats shed a lot less or virtually don’t shed at all.

 Of course, there are a few tips and tricks to minimize shedding in dogs.
-Other than uncontrollable factors such as breed, weather, and if your dog has allergies or sensitivities that could trigger shedding, you can reduce how much hair your dog sheds through improving their diet and nutrition, increasing their water intake, and using the correct brush and shedding tool.
+Other than uncontrollable factors such as breed, weather, and if your dog has allergies or sensitivities that could trigger shedding, you can reduce how much hair your dog sheds by improving their diet and nutrition, increasing their water intake, and using the correct brush and shedding tool.
 Adequate bathing and de-shedding sessions at the groomers will also keep your pup clean and free of dead hair.

 Final Notes